SonnyBurnett/ceph/README.md

    3 Ceph OSD nodes

    $ vagrant up

    $ vagrant reload

 2. SSH to the Ceph admin node and cd to my-cluster folder.

    $ vagrant ssh cephmaster -c

    $ cd my-cluster

+3. Create an SSH key and copy it to all the nodes

+   $ ./ssh.keys.sh

+   Note: always choose default option (just enter), password is vagrant unless you changed this.

-3. Run script to create Ceph Storage Cluster
+4. Run script to create Ceph Storage Cluster

    $ ./install-ceph.sh

+   Note: if something goes wrong, simply run:

+   $ ./repair.sh

-4. Check the health of your new Ceph cluster
+5. Check the health of your new Ceph cluster

-   $ ceph -w
+   $ ceph -s